joshuaeckroth/csci431-website/notes/search.md

 A problem may be solvable by a search technique if the problem has each of the following features:

 - **Initial state:** some description of the agent's starting situation

--   **Possible actions:** the set of actions (such as chess moves) available to the agent, also called "applicable" actions; the possible actions depend on the state
+- **Possible transitions:** the set of actions (such as chess moves) available to the agent given the agent's current state, also called "applicable" actions; the possible transitions depend on the state; in this class, we'll also attach the state that results from that action in `(action, resulting-state)` pairs

--   **Transition model:** some way of figuring out what an action *does*;
-    in other words, a `resultOf(state, action)` function which returns a state; the transition model defines a state space, which takes the form of a directed graph (vertices are states, edges are actions)

--   **Goal criteria:** some way of finding out if the agent has reached its search goal; the function `goal?(state)` is a boolean function (i.e., a predicate)
+- **Goal criteria:** some way of finding out if the agent has reached its search goal; the function `is_goal(state)` is a boolean function

--   **Path cost:** a function that calculates the cost of a path (a sequence of actions); for example, a driving agent may calculate a path cost by adding the number of driving minutes between each city in its route
+- **Action cost:** a function that calculates the cost of a particular action from a particular state; for example, a driving agent may calculate an action cost traveling East on I-4 from Orlando for 40 miles to the next waypoint (next state) be 80 minutes

 Of course, each of these components assumes a liberal abstraction away from most of the details that the agent will be facing in reality.
 For